bergsm/wordle/README.md

 A simple wordle solver.

+This branch will open a browser and solve wordle automatically there.

-Run `python wordle.py` in a terminal.
+Run `python wordle.py` in a terminal and watch the magic.

-Type the suggested word into wordle and provide the feedback from wordle to the program.
-Rinse and repeat until solved :)
+Does have dependencies (Note this is not an exhaustive list, will update with a requirements file.):
+Firefox
+Selenium Python module
+Pyshadow Python module